Matheus-F-Scatolin/MC656/README.md

-# Book Marketplace
+# BookExchangePlatform

 ## About the Project

-Book Marketplace is a web platform developed with Django that connects university students for donating used books.
+BookExchangePlatform is a web platform developed with Django that connects university students for donating used books.
 The system allows users to register books with detailed information (title, author, course, ISBN), search the catalog using different strategies, manage personal bookshelves, and coordinate book exchanges and donations between users.

 ## How to Run